guybw/Husqvarna_to_MQTT/README.md

 # Husqvarna to MQTT — ESP32 Bridge

-A Bluetooth bridge that connects your Husqvarna/Flymo mower to Home Assistant via MQTT.
+A Bluetooth bridge that connects your Husqvarna/Flymo robotic mower to Home Assistant via MQTT.

+Built on **native ESP-IDF** for the ESP32-WROOM-32.
+This repository ships the readable application source plus a ready-to-flash firmware binary — flash it in your browser and configure everything from the on-device web UI.

 ## ⚡ Flash Firmware